phenology/cgc/README.rst

 Documentation
 *************

-The project's full documentation can be found `here <https://geoclustering.readthedocs.io/en/latest/>`_.
+The project's full documentation can be found `here <https://cgc.readthedocs.io/en/latest/>`_.

 Contributing
 ************

-If you want to contribute to the development of Geoclustering, have a look at the `contribution guidelines <CONTRIBUTING.rst>`_.
+If you want to contribute to the development of cgc, have a look at the `contribution guidelines <CONTRIBUTING.rst>`_.

 License